SelfCareMap

 For beginners, these apps are especially valuable because they:

-• Provide structure and guidance when you're practicing alone
+• Provide structure and guidance when you're practicing alone, removing the guesswork from mindfulness.

-• Offer variety so you don't get bored with the same voice or style
+• Offer variety so you don't get bored with the same voice or style, with options ranging from nature sounds to clinical psychology experts.

 Consider using these apps on mornings when you can't get to your yoga studio, or before bed after an active day.
-Even 10 minutes of mindfulness can help you stay connected to the calm you felt during your spa treatment.
+If you find yourself feeling overwhelmed at work, a quick three minute breathing exercise can act as a mental reset.
+Even 10 minutes of mindfulness can help you stay connected to the calm you felt during your spa treatment, preventing the fast pace of modern life from erasing the benefits of your professional wellness appointments.

 Fitness and Movement Apps to Extend Your Practice